-Buying life insurance can be an important way to help secure your family’s financial future, and if you’re like most people who have (or are thinking of getting) a policy, you’ve probably spent time thinking about how big of a death benefit you need.
-But the way in which they receive the death benefit can also affect your family's financial security.
-When a life insurance policyholder passes away, it's common for beneficiaries to receive a lump sum payout.
+Buying life insurance can be an important way to help protect your family’s financial future, and if you’re like most people who have (or are thinking of getting) a policy, you’ve probably spent time thinking about how big a death benefit you need.
+But the way beneficiaries receive the death benefit can also affect your family's financial stability.
+When the insured person passes away, it's common for beneficiaries to receive a lump sum payout.
 But for some, a life insurance annuity is a better a payout option that can contribute to long-term financial stability.

-To make the best decision for your family, it’s important to understand the terminology
+To make the right decision for your family, it’s important to understand the terminology

 Instead, a life insurance annuity is a payout option offered by many life insurance companies on their policies.
 It allows the life insurance beneficiary to use the death benefit they receive to purchase an annuity.
-In some cases, the funds can be used to purchase a "life annuity" that provides guaranteed income payments for the rest of a person's life; but the payout can also be used to purchase other types of annuities that provide guaranteed income for a more limited period, such as 10 or 20 years.
+The beneficiary may choose a "life annuity" (see below) that provides guaranteed income payments for the rest of their life; but the payout can also be used to purchase other types of annuities that provide guaranteed income for a specifically defined period, such as 10 or 20 years.
+In either case, it may also be called “annuity life insurance,” because the life insurance policy’s death benefit is used to fund an annuity contract that provides structured income.

 What is the difference between life insurance annuities and life annuities?